All Girls Welcome

 At each camp we have a bin of items that have been left behind.
 We will keep these items until the end of the summer and sort out the items camper could use again (raincoats, flashlights, etc.) and donate the rest.

 Girls are encouraged to look in our lost and found bins at the end of each week they are at camp.
 Camp Staff will also show everyone in camp what is in the bin in hopes of reuniting girls and with their things.
+At the end of each week Camp Staff will also bring all the Lost and Found items out for parents to look through when they are picking up their child.

 Q: Does my girl really have to be in fourth grade to do a horse camp session?